jhoerr/cloudmesh-manual/docs-source/source/install.md

 $ pip install cloudmesh-openapi
 ```

-For the time being we recommend you conduct the source install.

 ### Source installation for development

-The best way to install cloudmesh from source is to use our installer:
+As a developer you want o use our source instalation.
+For this reasone we wrote a cloudmesh-installer script that
+conveniently downloads the needed repositories.
 More documentation about it can be found at

 * <https://github.com/cloudmesh/cloudmesh-installer>